Drone Operator Services

 IAA-licensed drone operators flying DJI Inspire 3, Freefly Alta X, and Phantom 4 RTK over Cliffs of Moher, Skellig Michael, Wild Atlantic Way, and Game of Thrones Northern Ireland locations

 Here is how this works in practice.
-Our Irish drone-operator roster covers IAA (Irish Aviation Authority) Operational Authorisation-licensed UAS Open and Specific Category pilots delivering aerial-cinematography over the Wild Atlantic Way (Cliffs of Moher 214m sheer-sea-cliff face, Slieve League 601m sea cliffs, Skellig Michael 218m UNESCO World Heritage island with restricted-OPW-and-Coast-Guard access, Mizen Head, the Ring of Kerry, Slea Head.
+Our Irish drone-operator roster covers IAA (Irish Aviation Authority) Operational Authorisation-licensed UAS Open and Specific Category pilots delivering aerial-cinematography over the Wild Atlantic Way (Cliffs of Moher 214m sheer-sea-cliff face, Slieve League 601m sea cliffs, Skellig Michael 218m UNESCO World Heritage island with off-limits-OPW-and-Coast-Guard access, Mizen Head, the Ring of Kerry, Slea Head.
 Dingle Peninsula.

 Here is the short of it.
 Achill Island Banshees and Inishmore aerial coverage, Connemara fjords, Donegal coast), the Wicklow Mountains National Park (Lough Tay Black Lake Vikings doubling for Norway), Game of Thrones Northern Ireland locations (Castle Ward Winterfell, Cushendun Caves, Ballintoy Harbour Iron Islands, Tollymore Forest, Murlough Bay).
 Plus the Ancient East (Newgrange, the Rock of Cashel, Glendalough, Powerscourt House and Gardens).
 Cross-border CAA UK drone-license skill on The North Mourne Mountains, Causeway Coast, and Giant's Causeway shoots.
 The IAA-CAA mutual-recognition workflow plus the EASA Open and Specific Category EU drone rules harmonization.